Top 10 Best Free Telehealth Platforms in 2026

 Usage varies by practice size and type.
 Doxy.me and Zoom for Healthcare are widely used by independent practitioners due to their ease of setup.
 Amwell and Teladoc dominate in enterprise and employer-sponsored settings.
 Medesk offers a balanced approach by combining telehealth video with full practice management, scheduling, and billing in a single system.

-Yes, Doxy.me maintains a free tier.
+Yes, Doxy.me maintains a free tier and even includes a free BAA for HIPAA compliance.
 However, the free version does not include custom branding, patient queuing, on-call scheduling, or group video call support.
-These are features that most growing medical practices need, and accessing them requires upgrading to a paid plan.
+Accessing these clinic management features requires upgrading to a paid plan.

 Standard, free Zoom is not HIPAA-compliant.
 To use Zoom legally for telemedicine, practices must subscribe to Zoom for Healthcare (a paid product) and sign a BAA with Zoom.
 Using a standard Zoom account for patient consultations involving PHI creates a direct HIPAA violation risk.